JohnProg/browserify_introduction/README.md

 ` npm install `

+Then run:

+`npm run clean`
-Then try `npm run build`.
+`npm run build`

 If all goes well, you're good to go.